anoma/juvix-docs/docs/blog/posts/vampir-circuits.md

 If the recursion unrolling depth is too small, i.e. smaller than the actual number of nested recursive calls, then the computation result may be incorrect.
 On the other hand, the circuit size grows with the unrolling depth, so it's advised to keep it as small as possible.

-## The compilation method - normalization
+## Compilation by normalization

-Currently, the Juvix compiler uses a straightforward method to translate Juvix programs to Vamp-IR code: it simply computes the full [normal form](normal-form) of the `main` function.
+Currently, the Juvix compiler uses a straightforward method to translate Juvix programs to Vamp-IR code: it simply computes the full [normal form][normal-form] of the `main` function.
 Because of the restrictions we imposed on its type, the normal form of the `main` function must be an applicative expression built up from variables, constants and arithmetic and boolean operations.
 Such an expression can be directly translated to the Vamp-IR input format.

 The disadvantage of performing full normalization is that it may super-exponentially blow up the size of the program.
 As explained below, this applies in particular to branching recursive functions with at least two recursive calls.